-iv.
+ii.
 Division 6.1.
 Site Access

-Vehicular access and loading for the Site will be provided from Cameron Street, via the new consolidated curb cut, and providing access to the designated off-street loading are and the cellar access driveway ramp.
+Vehicular access and loading for the Site will be provided from Cameron Street, via the new consolidated curb cut, which will also provide access to the designated off-street loading area and the cellar access driveway ramp.
 Long-term bicycle parking will be provided within the cellar, accessed by the driveway ramp.

 Pedestrian access to the Site will be from the established sidewalk network.
-An existing midblock pedestrian connection between the terminus of Cameron Street and South Noyes Drive will be enhaced by additional planting and improved lighting.
+An existing mid-block pedestrian connection between the terminus of Cameron Street and South Noyes Drive will be enhanced by additional planting and improved lighting.

-v.
+iii.
 Division 6.2.
 Parking, Queuing, and Loading

 Parking for the new building will be provided in the reconfigured surface parking lot accessed from the existing driveway on the bulb of the Cameron Street cul-de-sac.
 The surface parking lot has a capacity of 47 vehicles as well as 3 motorcycle spaces.
-The 47 spaces break down into the following categories: 45 typical parking spaces, 2spaces with electrical charging stations, one ADA van space, and one ADA typical space.
-With 47 total spaces, this is fewer than the required minimum 65 parking spaces, which is permitted as the Site is located within the Silver Spring Parking Lot District boundary (Section 59-6.2.3.H.1.a).
+The 47 spaces break down into the following categories: 43 typical parking spaces, 2 spaces with electrical charging stations, one ADA van space, and one ADA typical space.
+With 47 total spaces, this is fewer than the required minimum

+65 parking spaces, which is permitted as the Site is located within the Silver Spring Parking Lot District boundary (Section 59-6.2.3.H.1.a).